MatiasJAco/little-souchou/readme.template.md

-# little-daiko
+# little-souchou
-A Discord bot for integrating with the [mildom.com](https://www.mildom.com) streaming platform.
+A Discord bot for integrating with the [twitch.com](https://www.mildom.com) streaming platform.

 ## About
 Named after the digital persona of beloved Mildom streamer [kson](https://www.mildom.com/10882672), this bot was built to help facilitate the enjoyment of her streams by her fans abroad.